mrismanaziz/Reforestation/README.md

-## What do you call two guys hanging out by your window?
-Kurt & Rod.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.